innobi/pantab/doc/source/examples.rst

 .. warning::

-   pantab currently supports on complete read and writes of a hyper extract.
-Partial updates are not currently implemented.
+   pantab currently supports only complete read and writes of a hyper extract.
+Partial updates are not implemented.
 See :doc:`caveats`